mikeryan/ems-flasher/README.md

 Building
 --------

-Build is automated by a Makefile.
-To build simply run the following:

 ```
+./config.sh --prefix=/usr
 make
+sudo make install
 ```

+After running `./config.sh`, make sure the installation path of the binary (BINDIR), the menu ROMs (DATADIR) and the manual page (MANDIR) suit you.
+If not, you must run the tool again by specifying the desired paths.
+Use the --help option to get the list of all options.
+If you want to try the software without installing it, use the --dev option.
+This will set the path to the menu ROMs to the current directory.
+Don't forget to execute the tool without --dev before the definitive installation.

 Running
 -------

-The software has three major modes of operation:
+The software has four major modes of operation:
   * write ROM(s) to cart
   * read ROM from cart
   * read title of ROM on cart
+  * delete ROMs

-To write use --write, to read use --read, and to get the title use --title.
+To write use --write, to read use --read, and to get the title listing use --title.
+You can specify the page (1 or 2) with --bank PAGENB.
+If no page is specified, page 1 is assumed.

-Write mode will write the ROM specified on the command line to bank 1 on the cart.
-Read mode will read the entirety of bank 1 (32 megabits / 4 megabytes) into the ROM file specified.
+Write mode will write the ROM files specified on the command line to the selected page to the cart.
+Read mode will read the entirety of the page (32 megabits / 4 megabytes) into the ROM file specified.
 Specifying multiple ROMs will cause all of the ROMs to be written to the specified bank along with a menu to choose from them.
+Some ROMs support enhancements of the Super Game Boy or the Game Boy Color or both.
+For maximum compatibility, you shouldn't mix ROMs with different enhancements support on the same page.
+However, if you don't intend to use a Super Game Boy or a Game Boy Color, you can mix ROMs that support, resp., SGB or CGB enhancements with others that don't with the --force option.
+This option is not necessary if the page already contains mixed ROMs.

-Title mode does not require a file argument, and will print the ROM title to stdout.
+Title mode does not require a file argument, and will print the ROM title listing to stdout.

-BEWARE: if you give the EMS flasher a huge file for writing, it will continue writing past the end of the cart and do unknown amounts of damage.
-Please don't do this!
+The --delete command will delete the ROMs whose bank numbers are specified in parmeters.
+The --format command will delete all the ROMs located on the chosen page.

 Additionally, all modes take a --verbose flag for giving more output.
 You can also adjust the block size, but it is recommended you leave this